PySean/tree23/README.md

 0 as the number of elements you wish to delete.

 Lastly, `[filename]` specifies an output file you can print the values that will be deleted to, if you wish.
-All values are randomly generated.
+All values are floating point, and randomly generated.
 It is completely optional however and `./mktree` with the first two arguments will run with what you've given it.

 ##History
 In the year 2013, after completing my Data Structures course, I figured that